 Share Classes Definition

 Mark Zuckerberg, CEO of Facebook, has approximately 54% voting rights in the company, where he holds 28 % of class B sharesClass B SharesB Shares are a mutual fund share type which work with the “back-end load” structure, i.e., shareholders can pay the commission at the end of the investment period.
-Moreover, they might contain more or less voting rights as compared to the Class A shares. – which provides 10 votes per share – to its shareholder.
-This makes us say that Mark Zuckerberg has high voting right within the company.
+Moreover, they might contain more or less voting rights as compared to the Class A shares. – which provides 10 votes per share – to its shareholders.
+It makes us say that Mark Zuckerberg has high voting right within the company.

 Here is the list of Most Common Classes of Shares –

 1 – A Shares

-Classification of common shares or preferred class shares which have lesser benefits in terms of dividend, asset sales, and voting rights, when compared to the other class of shares.
+It is a Classification of common shares or preferred class shares.
+These have lesser benefits in terms of dividends, asset sales, and voting rights when compared to the other class of shares.
 These Class A sharesClass A SharesClass A shares represent the common stocks category, which provides the shareholders with superior rights to voting, conversion, ownership, dividend, and liquidation.
 These shares cannot be publicly traded in the open market and are generally allotted to the company's top management. might be convertible to another class at a favorable rate.

 2 – B Shares

 3 – C Shares

 C shares are non-convertible to any other class of shares.

 4 – D Shares

 It is a type of Mutual fund share which is characterized as a no-load fund.
 These are usually available through discount brokersDiscount BrokersDiscount Broker is an online stock broker that assists investors in trading securities on the stock exchange by charging a relatively low rate compared to conventional brokerage firms.
 However, it does not offer any additional services like trading tips or wealth management. .
-Therefore, fees in terms of the commission are attached with transactions done.
+Therefore, fees in terms of the commission are attached to transactions done.
 These fees are directly paid to the broker.

 5 – I Shares

 These are the Institutional shares that are available for institutional shareholders and investors.
 Institutional mutual fund share classes have the lowest expense ratios among the other mutual fund share classes.

 6 – R Shares

 7 – Z Shares

-Example of Multiple Share Class: Google and its Parent Company Alphabet, Inc
+Example of Multiple Share Class: Google and its Parent Company Alphabet Inc

-The symbol GOOG represents class C while GOOGL ticker represents the share class A. Clearly, class C shares do not have any voting rights whereas class A shares which are the GOOGL shares have one vote each for the shares.
+The symbol GOOG represents class C while GOOGL ticker represents the A shares.
+Clearly, C shares do not have any voting rights, whereas A shares, which are the GOOGL shares, have one vote each for the shares.
 The share classes for the company are divided into 2 classes after the company got split in stocksSplit In StocksStock split, also known as share split, is the process by which companies divide their existing outstanding shares into multiple shares, such as 3 shares for every 1 owned, 2 shares for every 1 held, and so on.
 The company's market capitalization remains unchanged during a stock split because, while the number of shares grows, the price per share decreases correspondingly. having Alphabet Inc named as the parent company.

 - It helps the promoters of any company to retain its management control and give limited control to the shareholders.

-- In case of winding up of the company, limiting or denying certain shareholders the right to return of the company’s total capital.
+- In case of winding up of the company, limiting or denying certain shareholders the right to return of the company’s total capital;

 - One set of shareholders would receive a return of capital and fixed dividend percentage before the other classes of shareholders.